axe Developer Hub Glossary

 WCAG 1.0 was the first version of these guidelines and was published in 1999.
 WCAG 2.0 was published in 2008 and provided more comprehensive guidelines for making web content accessible to people with a wider range of disabilities.

-WCAG 2.1, the most recent iteration of these guidelines, was published in 2018.
+WCAG 2.1 was published in 2018.
 It builds upon the previous versions and includes new success criteria to address accessibility issues that have emerged since the release of WCAG 2.0.
 WCAG 2.1 also provides more guidance on mobile accessibility, low vision accessibility, and cognitive and learning disabilities.

 Wrapping